When Does Bottom-up Beat Top-down in Hierarchical Community Detection?

-Establishing theoretical guarantees by assessing the performance of HCD algorithms on random graph models is important to compare them.
-The \new{hierarchical stochastic block model} (HSBM) is a general model of random graphs with hierarchical communities.
+Comparing different hierarchical community detection (HCD) algorithms can be done by establishing theoretical guarantees of their performance on random graph models.
+The \new{hierarchical stochastic block model} (HSBM) is a general model of random graphs containing hierarchical communities.
 This model defines the hierarchical community structure as a rooted binary tree whose leaves correspond to \new{primitive communities}.
-Each node belongs to a primitive community, and the interactions between two nodes belonging to communities $a$ and $b$ depend only on the lowest common ancestor between $a$ and $b$ on the hierarchical tree.
+Each node belongs to a primitive community, and the interactions between two nodes belonging to communities $a$ and $b$ depend only on the lowest common ancestor between $a$ and $b$ on the tree.